Coarse-to-Fine Contrastive Learning in Image-Text-Graph Space for Improved Vision-Language Compositionality: Conclusion

 \section{Conclusion}

-In this paper, we developed a method to improve the compositional reasoning capabilities of contrastively trained large vision-language models.
+We present a method to improve the compositional reasoning capabilities of contrastively trained large vision-language models.
 In particular, we provide a coarse-to-fine contrastive learning framework and a scene graph-based text decomposition strategy for matching subgraphs of the text scene graph having varying complexity to an image during contrastive learning.
 We also develop hard negative graph creation strategies focused on improving attribute binding and relation understanding capabilities.
-We find that our coarse-to-fine learning methodology coupled with hard negative graph creation strategies significantly improves the compositional reasoning capabilities of contrastively trained VLMs.
-We investigate in detail the reason for improved compositionality and present a novel finding based on language encoder tree-scores that suggest that our models learn improved fine-grained and hierarchical understanding of text, and this is likely the key reason for improved vision and language compositionality of \methodcomp{} as compared to baselines.
+Our techniques leads to significant improvements in compositional reasoning capabilities.
+We investigate the reasons for improved compositionality and present a novel finding based on language encoder tree-scores, suggesting that our models learn improved fine-grained and hierarchical text understanding, which is likely the key reason for improved vision and language compositionality of \methodcomp{} as compared to baselines.